montogeek/laravel-docs-es/controllers.md

 		{
 			$this->users = $users;
 		}
 	}

-Of course, you may also type-hint any [Laravel contract](/5.0/contracts).
+Of course, you may also type-hint any [Laravel contract](/docs/{{version}}/contracts).
 If the container can resolve it, you can type-hint it.

 #### Method Injection

-In addition to constructor injection, you may also type-hint dependencies on your controller's methods.
-For example, let's type-hint the `Request` instance on one of our methods:
+In addition to constructor injection, you may also type-hint dependencies on your controller's action methods.
+For example, let's type-hint the `Illuminate\Http\Request` instance on one of our methods:

+	<?php

-	<?php namespace App\Http\Controllers;
+	namespace App\Http\Controllers;

 	use Illuminate\Http\Request;
 	use Illuminate\Routing\Controller;

-	class UserController extends Controller {
+	class UserController extends Controller
+	{
 		/**
 		 * Store a new user.
 		 *